pearsonalan/Stripboard/README.md

 };
 ```

-The stripboard layout is:
+The rendered stripboard layout is:

 ![Circuit](images/low-pass-filter.png)

 The Header element in column 1 (the first column is column 0) would include Vin, GND and Vout pins.
-The Resistor in column 5 is between Vin and Vout, and the Capacitor in column 7 sits between GND and
+The Resistor in column 5 is between Vin and Vout (connected to the Vout pin by the wire of column
-Vout.
+3), and the Capacitor in column 7 sits between GND and Vout.